 2) Many To One - In this option the data from the 1. table (e.g. Communications) is linked to only one element from the 2. table (e.g. Contacts), but a member of the 2. table (e.g. Contacts) may be linked to many elements of the 1. table (e.g. Communications).

 This type of binding you use when you simply want to link your records with one field from the other table and show it in grid of your current table.
 You achieve it the exact way as we explained in the previous type of binging with only one slight difference and that is that in the 3.
 Step you select as the type of binding - Many To One.

-The selected field from other table will now show in the grid of the current table.
-When you edit or add a new record, the form will appear where you see the linked field and you can select from the lookup, which records you want to display in the lookup.
+The selected field from another table will now show in the grid of the current table.
+When you edit or add a new record, the form will appear where you see the linked field and you can select from the lookup, which records you want to display in the grid.
 If you want to setup which columns or records will be displayed in the lookup, visit How to define which data will display in the lookup.

 This type of binging is used the most frequently, for that reason it is automatically preset for a user.